Protected Species Management Measures

 • Deploy gear so hooks do not resurface

-• When stern-setting, vessels are required to:
+• When stern-setting, tuna-targeting deep-set longline vessels are required to:

 • Use blue-dyed bait